 your body.
 It can develop when you work or exercise in hot

 weather and don't drink enough liquids to replace the fluids you lose from sweating a lot.
 Heat exhaustion can be caused by loss of fluid (dehydration) or loss of electrolytes.

-Symptoms of heat exhaustion include fatigue, weakness, headache, dizziness, or nausea, and the skin is pale, cool, and moist.
+Symptoms of heat exhaustion include fatigue, weakness, headache, dizziness, and nausea.
+Also, the skin is pale, cool, and moist.

 Moderate to severe heat exhaustion can sometimes lead to

 William H. Blahd, Jr., MD, FACEP - Emergency Medicine & H. Michael O'Connor, MD - Emergency Medicine

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the